 To be an effective writer, a person must have a strong vocabulary to make his or her ideas clear to the reader.
 Students often try to fake a strong vocabulary and end up making fools of themselves by misusing a word.
-Here are some tips to build your vocabulary:
+You don't need to fake it.
+Below are some tips to build your vocabulary.

 Read, read, read!

 The best way to build a vocabulary is to read as much as possible.
 It doesn't have to be a 17th century novel, though that kind of reading will effectively build your vocabulary.
+It can be any kind of reading.
 When you come across a word you don't know, look it up right then and there.
 To help you remember it, pay attention to how it's used in the sentence and make up a couple sentences of your own using it.
 Although this may seem troublesome, you won't have to do it forever.
 Eventually, your vocabulary will be built up and you will know the words when you're reading.

 Avoid vague language in your writing

 Words in English often have a root, a prefix, and/or a suffix.
 If you know the meanings of these parts, you will know more words when you're reading.
 For example words starting with bio- have something to do with life, and words ending with -ology mean the study of something.
 Therefore, the word biology means the study of life.
 This is a simple example, but this trick can help you know the meaning of words such as misanthrope, bibliophile, and veracity without having to look them up.